betaflight/betaflight/docs/Board - CC3D.md

 # Flashing

-There are two primary ways to get Cleanflight onto a CC3D board.
+There are two primary ways to get INAV onto a CC3D board.

 * Single binary image mode - best mode if you don't want to use OpenPilot.
-* OpenPilot Bootloader compatible image mode - best mode if you want to switch between OpenPilot and Cleanflight.
+* OpenPilot Bootloader compatible image mode - best mode if you want to switch between OpenPilot and INAV.

 ## Single binary image mode.